Sleep Better. Live Better.

 References

-Another disorder is circadian rhythm disorders, which refer to disruptions in an individual's internal body clock that regulates their sleep-wake cycle.
+Another disorder is circadian rhythm disorders, which refer to disruptions in an individual's internal body clock that regulate their sleep-wake cycle.
 Again, this can be caused by shift work.

 Insomnia is the recurring difficulty falling or remaining asleep despite motivation and means.
 People with insomnia also experience excessive daytime Sleepiness and other cognitive impairments while awake.
-Insomnia is a chronic condition when patients exhibit symptoms at least three times per week for at least three months.
-Recent statistics show up to one-third of adults live with insomnia.
+Insomnia is a chronic condition in which patients exhibit symptoms at least three times per week for at least three months.
+Recent statistics show that up to one-third of adults live with insomnia.

 External Link: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5353813/